vector-11554/RailPulse-Prototype-SIH/README.md

 Returns train name, category, source/destination, current delay, and a station-by-station list of scheduled vs. dynamically predicted arrival and departure times, temperature, rainfall, and dwell time.

+Method 2 -

+We deployed the website online and it calculates delay using weather but even after comprehensive fixes, soem glitches are there

+link to the website - https://vector-11554.github.io/RailPulse-Prototype-SIH/

 ## Known Limitations